GoudetOlivier/RL-EDA_simplified/README.md

-# Black-Box Combinatorial Optimization with Order-Invariant Reinforcement Learning.
-Replication code and additional results.
+# Simplified and faster version of RL-EDA algorithm

 To launch the algorithm enter the source_code repo.